eslint/eslint/docs/src/use/configure/configuration-files.md

 Patterns specified in `files` and `ignores` use [`minimatch`](https://www.npmjs.com/package/minimatch) syntax and are evaluated relative to the location of the `eslint.config.js` file.
 If using an alternate config file via the `--config` command line option, then all patterns are evaluated relative to the current working directory.
 :::

 You can use a combination of `files` and `ignores` to determine which files should apply the configuration object and which should not.
 By default, ESLint matches `**/*.js`, `**/*.cjs`, and `**/*.mjs`.
-Because config objects that don't specify `files` or `ignores` apply to all files that have been matched by any other configuration object, those config objects apply to any JavaScript files passed to ESLint by default.
+Because config objects that don't specify `files` or `ignores` apply to all files that have been matched by any other configuration object, only JavaScript files are linted by default.
 For example:

 ```js
 // eslint.config.js